Margaret MacLure

 About

 Margaret MacLure is a scholar working on Language and Linguistics, Literature and Literary Theory and Sociology and Political Science.
-According to data from OpenAlex, Margaret MacLure has authored 6 papers receiving a total of 114 indexed citations (citations by other indexed papers that have themselves been cited), including 3 papers in Language and Linguistics, 3 papers in Literature and Literary Theory and 1 paper in Sociology and Political Science.
-Recurrent topics in Margaret MacLure’s work include Second Language Learning and Teaching (2 papers), Language, Discourse, Communication Strategies (2 papers) and EFL/ESL Teaching and Learning (2 papers).
-Margaret MacLure is often cited by papers focused on Second Language Learning and Teaching (2 papers), Language, Discourse, Communication Strategies (2 papers) and EFL/ESL Teaching and Learning (2 papers).
-Margaret MacLure collaborates with scholars based in United States and United Kingdom.
-Margaret MacLure's co-authors include Peter French, Carol Myers Scotton, Gordon Wells, Martin Montgomery and Andrew Wilkinson and has published in prestigious journals such as Language, Journal of Pragmatics and First Language.
+According to data from OpenAlex, Margaret MacLure has authored 8 papers receiving a total of 814 indexed citations (citations by other indexed papers that have themselves been cited), including 3 papers in Language and Linguistics, 3 papers in Literature and Literary Theory and 1 paper in Sociology and Political Science.
+Recurrent topics in Margaret MacLure’s work include Second Language Learning and Teaching (2 papers), EFL/ESL Teaching and Learning (2 papers) and Language, Discourse, Communication Strategies (2 papers).
+Margaret MacLure is often cited by papers focused on Second Language Learning and Teaching (2 papers), EFL/ESL Teaching and Learning (2 papers) and Language, Discourse, Communication Strategies (2 papers).
+Margaret MacLure collaborates with scholars based in United Kingdom.
+Margaret MacLure's co-authors include Peter French, Gordon Wells, Chris Sinha, Allayne Bridges, Valerie Walkerdine, Carol Myers Scotton, Martin Montgomery and Andrew Wilkinson and has published in prestigious journals such as Language, Journal of Pragmatics and First Language.

 In The Last Decade